thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/Ontrack-setup/How to Run OnTrack with Ubuntu.md

+---
-# How to Run OnTrack with Ubuntu on an External SSD
+title: How to Run OnTrack with Ubuntu on an External SSD
+---

 ## Requirements